Dre Campbell Farm

 Herbs for Clay Soil

-If you’re looking to add some herbs to your garden but have clay soil, no worries!
+No worries if you want to add some herbs to your garden but have clay soil!
 There are still plenty of options for you.
 Check out this list of 14 herbs that grow well in clay soil.

 • Wormwood